 NICU Travel Nurses

 Neonatal nursing refers to the care of infants in their first 28 days of life.
-Not only does the NICU nurse provide care for critically-ill newborns, but this nurse is also part of an interdisciplinary team which must also work with the family unit as a whole.
+Not only does the NICU nurse provide care for critically-ill newborns, but this nurse is also part of an interdisciplinary team that must also work with the family unit as a whole.
 Most facilities require NICU travel nurses to have their BLS, PALS, and at least one year of experience working in the NICU.

 L&D — Labor & Delivery Travel Nurses